tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 These methods also return a `Codespace` string to Tendermint.
-This field is used to disambiguate `Code` values returned by different domains of the application.
+This field is used to disambiguate `Code` values returned by different domains of the Application.
 The `Codespace` is a namespace for the `Code`.

 Methods `Echo`, `Info`, and `InitChain` do not return errors.
 An error in any of these methods represents a critical issue that Tendermint has no reasonable way to handle.
-If there is an error in one of these methods, the application must crash to ensure that the error is safely handled by an operator.
+If there is an error in one of these methods, the Application must crash to ensure that the error is safely handled by an operator.

 Method `FinalizeBlock` is a special case.
 It contains a number of